 Nudity is not illegal here, and most people on the beach largely ignore it, so you don't have to worry about getting weird looks or hearing snide comments if you choose to strip down to your birthday suit.
 But do be aware that the beach can also be popular with families until the sun goes down—then the party vibe kicks in.

-The Party Scene
+The Party Scene at Paradise Beach

 If you like to party—with or without clothing—Paradise Beach is for you.
-Its reputation as a nude beach has given way to hordes of young people and wild parties after dark.
-Partying is common while the sun shines, too.
+Its reputation as a nude beach has given way to hordes of young people dancing after dark, although partying is common while the sun shines, too.